A History of the Azores

 Remember the Battery bookstall where I bought

-the Narrative of Arthur Gordon Pym?
+The Narrative of Arthur Gordon Pym?
 We heard

 tell of the Peggy there, sung by Dylan Ransom,

-a survivor’s grandson who lives in Winnebagos.
+a whaler’s grandson who lives in a Winnebago.

-We paint squitchy seascapes of the Hebrides,
+We watercolor waxy seascapes of the Hebrides,

 dream barren archipelagoes, lagoons on islands

-of Korea, talk of the grass at the hanging tree
+of Korea, talk of the grass at the hanging tree in

-in Reason Street, of Underground Railroad guides,
+Reason Street, of Underground Railroad paths,

-Azores youth on Yankee whale boats, Sable Island
+Azores kids on Yankee whaleboats, Sable Island

 wrecks, ship-breaking beaches of Alang in India,

-Shetland ponies, Jarrett's jazz, and even Jackie O
+Shetland ponies, Jarrett's jazz and even Jackie O

-Last month, we sat at a wake for Cape Verde boys
+Last year, we sat at a wake for Cape Verde boys

-in Melville’s chapel, just up on Johnny Cake Hill,
+in Melville’s chapel, just up on Johnnycake Hill,

 better than the fish wharves, where the bones

-of Columbus were discovered, before they were
+of Columbus were interred, before they were

-defleshed and packed off to Santo Domingo.
+de-fleshed and packed off to Santo Domingo.

 I’ve fallen for a waitress at the Old Stone Bank,